Mjz86/C_colon/mcc.md

- comparing two variables with `no_dll_comparable_address` is dependent on dynamic execution order of the loader and its given priorities, in a binary with `dllexport` we will get that export's address when we store it and it can also be inlined freely ( because of modular builds within a single parallel translation unit we don't really have static linking ODR violations in mcc because they are ill-formed, but multiple translation units can benefit from the abi operators. ). however in a build with `dllimport` , we get the `dllexport` address with highest priority at dll initialization, when using this qualifier, we must use `unsafe(no_dll_comparable_address)` .
+ comparing two variables with `no_dll_comparable_address` is dependent on dynamic execution order of the loader and its given priorities, in a binary with `dllexport` we will get that export's address when we store it and it can also be inlined freely ( because of modular builds within a single parallel translation unit we do not really have static linking ODR violations in mcc because they are ill-formed, but multiple translation units can benefit from the abi operators. ). however in a build with `dllimport` , we get the `dllexport` address with highest priority at dll initialization, when using this qualifier, we must use `unsafe(no_dll_comparable_address)` .